kjappelbaum/moffragmentor/docs/source/background.rst

 .. topic:: **Bound solvent**

-    A bound solvent molecule is bound via a bridge egde to one metal.
-Accroding to this definition, M-OCH\ :sub:`3`, M-OH\ :sub:`2`, etc. are all bound solvents, whereas a bridging formate is not.
+    A bound solvent molecule is bound via a bridge edge to one metal.
+    According to this definition, M-OCH\ :sub:`3`, M-OH\ :sub:`2`, etc. are all bound solvents, whereas a bridging formate is not.

 .. topic:: **Floating solvent**